 Insurance if available at all will vary with the construction: Wood frame construction in coastal or island areas will incur annual premiums of up to 2 to 4% of value, whereas steel construction will see premiums of around 1.25% of value and reinforced concrete about 1.5% or less.

 In the past, the only building codes in Belize have been those imposed by local municipalities.
 Many rural areas had no codes at all, and builders often ignored any existing codes.
-However, Belize has developed a national building code calling for nation-wide standards of construction.
+The country has developed a national building code calling for nation-wide standards of construction.
 The Central Building Authority (CBA) has now taken a tougher stance to ensure that builders follow the building code.
-Now before construction for a house can be approved, drawings must be presented (including an electrical plan approved by the Public Utilities Commission) to the CBA, an application for construction made and the appropriate fees paid.
+The C.B.A. is a toothless authority that most anyone ignores.

-In general, though, Belize’s building codes and permitting and inspection processes are still less intrusive and financially onerous than those in North America or other parts of the developed world.
+In general Belize’s building codes and permitting and inspection processes are still less intrusive and financially onerous than those in North America or other parts of the developed world.